Akshat-shah05/site-code/README.md

 - Email me design suggestions at akshatshah1605@gmail.com

 Built with React and Three.js
-- Painful but used vanilla CSS to practice some skills
-- Will eventually rewrite with tailwind if I feel like it
+- Updates:
+-   In the process of converting to tailwind
+-   Added Framer motions
+-   Added Experiences